 SUNDAYS AT 5PM

-Whether you live, worship, or work in Englewood, our hope is to help you follow the way of Jesus in all areas of your life.
-We are committed to doing this together through prayer, worship gatherings, community dinners, and opportunities to serve in our neighborhood.
+Whether you live, worship, work or play in Englewood, our hope is to help you follow the way of Jesus in every area of your life.
+We do this together through shared rhythms of prayer and worship gatherings (UP), table groups and community dinners (IN), and opportunities to serve our schools, city, and neighbors (OUT).
 We would love to have you join us and be a part of establishing a neighborhood church in Englewood.